mikecroucher/reproducible_ML/README.md

 ![NAG Logo](./nag_logo.png)

-## Slides
+## Resources from this presentation

-The slides are in **presentation/index.html**.
-On your local machine, Navigate to that folder and open index.html in a browser.
+* Slides: The slides are in **presentation/index.html**.
+On your local machine, Navigate to that folder and open `index.html` in a browser.
 See the online version at https://mikecroucher.github.io/reproducible_ML/
+* [PCA_demo](https://github.com/mikecroucher/pca_demo) The PCA demonstration used to motivate sharing of environments
+* [Bob's repo](https://github.com/mikecroucher/Bobs_code) Repo created from the slide motivating the use of version control

 ## External resources